 Now is the time we need to be even more connected to our centre- the world is so crazy that the only chance we have of navigating through is if we develop a deep trust with our own bodies as our guides.
 If we instead train ourselves into bracing, stabilising, and leave our fear based beliefs unchallenged we are taking ourselves away into a state of disconnection again.
 If we actively pursue a state of co-contraction of the belly and the back muscles- we actively bring ourselves into what Moshe Feldenkrais called the body posture of anxiety.

 This.. people.. right now.. is not a good idea :) Core stability practices done without awareness of the bigger picture, make embodiment very difficult.
 We need to understand that our true self, our true feelings, our true guidance resides around the pelvis and the lower belly.
 Mindlessly protecting, holding, numbing, stabilising, whatever word we use, its disabling to our ability to use our body’s messages and reflection to bring us towards wholeness, connection to true state of peace and confidence, and to connection with another or with the world.

 Radically changing times call for radically different approaches.
 The method I use to bring myself and the people I work with into a state of embodiment is feldenkrais.
 You can find out more about how I work with this through my audio programs, workshops or retreats which will be announced soon.

-My next workshop is on this subject - The Myth of the Core Continues March 11-12th info here.
+My next workshop is on this subject - The Myth of Core Stability (pt III) Nov 24-25th 2018 info here.